BACKGROUND AND PURPOSE

 ELIGIBILITY, RULES AND CRITERIA

-• Each student team member must be currently enrolled in good standing in a master's degree program in counseling or counselor education and must be enrolled for a minimum of three credits during the term when the competition will take place.
+• Each student team member must be currently enrolled in good standing in a master's degree program in counseling or counselor education and must be enrolled for a minimum of three credits during the Fall 2025 term.

 • Each student and faculty member on a team must be a member of the American Counseling Association.